 Thin bezel monitor can be pretty slim on monitors these days.
 Although the screens currently still aren’t entirely “frameless,” their size can sometimes be so small that it gives a frameless look.
 The Alphascan AOC 2481, for example, has a bezel of only 2mm thickness, whereas the ASUS MX27AQ manages to fit the display on only a 0.8mm.

 The way you set up multiple monitor display depends upon the which graphic card you have.
 First of all, you need to make sure that your graphic card and the game that you play can support the number of display you want to setup.

-As a general rule, if you have at least a mid-tier graphic card, then you would at least have 3 outputs.
+As a general rule, if you have at least a mid-tier graphic card, then you would at least have three outputs.
 This way you can setup up a triple monitor display quickly.
-Your graphic card could either have multiple HDMIs or a combination of DVI, HDMI and DisplayPort.
-If this is the case then you are ready to go.
-In case if your graphic card does not have 3 ports and has two, you can get a splitter.
+Your graphic card could either have multiple HDMIs or a combination of DVI, HDMI, and DisplayPort.
+If this is the case, then you are ready to go.
+In case if your graphic card does not have three ports and has two, you can get a splitter.
 Unfortunately, splitters are not designed to support gaming.